International Baccalaureate

 A portfolio will illustrate the student’s achievement in the following learning outcomes:

-Core Element # 3: Language Development (LD)
+Core Element # 3: Language & Cultural Studies (LCS)

 Core Element # 4: Reflective Project (RP)